oSoc17/rideaway-data/index.md

 ## Using Brussels’ map data as a reference

 The regional cycling infrastructure is represented by is open and online map data.
 Individual routes has information about their corresponding route colour and name.
 This is a useful reference, however if the OSM community wanted to compare the completeness and correctness of OSM, a manual comparison will be too tedious.
+We solved this problem by providing a platform, to the OSM community, that automatically identifies potential issues on OSM, in relation to the cycling route map data from the Brussels government.

+The data is presented as an [online map] (http://data-mobility.brussels/mobigis/) when one navigates the menu and selects fiets/velo, then GFR/ICR.
+The map of the regional bike routes can be shown in addition to links to download the data in the data formats of CSV, Shapefile (SHP), KML, WMS, and WFS, with [metadata](http://data-mobility.brussels/metadata/nl/icr/).

+The data provided contains the geometry of the network.
+The geometric is broken up into segments and therefore individual routes are not defined as a continuous route.
+This network is made up of unique routes that are identified by routes a short string that is alphanumeric and colours that are defined by HTML codes.
+Individual route names may have sub parts that are defined by a letter beginning with the alphabetic ascending sequence.

 ## Our solution: a webtool for Brussels bike data completeness and correctness on OSM